clarrexd/Deep-Relaxation/README.md

 The idea behind this project is to have a webshop and a warehouse dashboard that can communicate with each other.
 This is done in the backend via APIs.
 When a status is changed on an order in the warehouse dashboard, the user that has placed that order can see what the new status is.

+The project has two backends because it was requested that PHP was used somewhere in the project.

 # Requirements

 This is a list of what has been used when creating this project: